 Chris brings his design and technical interests to further the development of the university's sustainable standards and practices.
 He intends to expand the portfolio of campus buildings practicing sustainable standards beyond newly constructed and renovated building.
 "It is important for us to capitalize on established sustainable strategies to benefit student, faculty, and staff health and wellbeing across the majority of buildings on campus.
 These practices, coupled with innovative design and engineering, decrease the long-term operating cost of the university's facilities, all while benefiting the campus and environment," Wilson said.

-Faculty Audit Game Day Trash Flow Morgan Studies Fan Behavior
+Faculty Audit Game Day Trash Flow

-This football season researchers Christine Costello (CAFNR) During the 2014 home football season, CAFNR's Mark and Ron McGarvey (COE) and a team of undergraduate Morgan and Sustainability Office graduate assistant Hannah students, with the support of a Mizzou Advantage grant, Peterson conducted a pilot study inside the stadium that completed an audit of the trash flow generated at the looked at fan behavior regarding source separation of gamestadium on game day.
-Detailed information provided by the day waste.
-The bins were wrapped and labeled (recycling, trash audit will be used to identify opportunities to divert compost, and landfill) and four different treatments were more waste from the landfill, an increasingly common goal conducted, including messages above the receptacles and volunteers helping fans with their choices.
-Results of the of large venues across the country.
-The data will be used to study will be useful to MU Athletics and other university evaluate the engineering and economic feasibility of treating departments wanting to improve the rate of landfill waste the organic (e.g., food, compostable packaging materials) portion of the waste stream. diversion.
+This football season researchers Christine Costello (CAFNR) and Ron McGarvey (COE) and a team of undergraduate students, with the support of a Mizzou Advantage grant, completed an audit of the trash flow generated at the stadium on game day.
+Detailed information provided by the trash audit will be used to identify opportunities to divert more waste from the landfill, an increasingly common goal of large venues across the country.
+The data will be used to evaluate the engineering and economic feasibility of treating the organic (e.g., food, compostable packaging materials) portion of the waste stream.